-Assumption \ref{ass1}, \ref{ass2} and \ref{ass3} have been widely adopted in the previous literature on the theoretical analysis of FL such as \cite{li2019convergence,Cho2020ClientSI,wang2020tackling}.
+\begin{assumption}[Class-wise Similarity] For each class $b$, the discrepancy between the gradient of global averaged loss function and the local one is bounded by some constant in $l^2$ norm.
+That means, for every $n$ and $b$, we have ${ \left\|\nabla\widetilde{F}_b(\boldsymbol{w})-\nabla F_{n,b}(\boldsymbol{w})\right\|^{2} \leq \kappa^2_{n,b}}$, ${ \forall \boldsymbol{w}}$. \end{assumption} Assumptions \ref{ass1}, \ref{ass2} and \ref{ass3} have been widely adopted in previous literature on the theoretical analysis of FL \cite{li2019convergence,Cho2020ClientSI,wang2020tackling}.
 Assumption \ref{ass4} is based on the similarity among the data from the same class.
 Similar to the standard setting \cite{wang2020tackling}, the convergence of our algorithm is measured by the norm of the gradients, stated in Theorem~\ref{theo:conv}.